 This means that you could fit many of them in as long as you plan your trip to Yosemite well.

 You can find many scenic wonders in Yosemite National Park.
 People love to explore the park’s waterfalls, granite cliffs, sequoia trees and walk some of the best hikes in the country.
+Some adventure seekers even go rafting in Yosemite or the surrounding area.

 If you just have one day in Yosemite it is the best place to start.